-RANTAN BUSH BAND has performed for over 33 years and is an acknowledged leader in Australian bush and country music.
-Suitable for dances, concerts, trade fairs, conventions and general functions, Rantan comes fully equipped with its own PA system and lighting and can perform as a 3 or 4 piece band.
+RANTAN BUSH BAND has been performing since 1977, and is an acknowledged leader in Australian bush and country music.
+Suitable for dances, concerts, trade fairs, conventions and general functions, Rantan comes fully equipped with its own PA system and lighting and can perform as a 3- or 4-piece band.

-Featuring fiddle, banjo, guitar, lagerphone, alto sax, percussion, tin-whistle and dance-caller, Rantan performs a superb variety of bush dances and Oz music – plus, the band has a great repertoire of middle-of-the-road pop, country and rock ‘n’ roll songs to make a complete cabaret show.
+Featuring fiddle, banjo, guitar, lagerphone, alto sax, percussion, tin-whistle and dance-caller, Rantan performs a superb variety of bush dances and Oz music—plus, the band has a great repertoire of middle-of-the-road pop, country and rock ’n’ roll songs to make a varied show.

 Rantan has toured extensively and performed as far afield as Sydney and Gove (Northern Territory).
 The band has a significant profile in the Brisbane region, appearing on the programme of many major events since 1980 (e.g. Commonwealth Games, Expo ’88, and the opening of the Performing Arts Centre).